vinodkd/guts/src/book/01_size.md

 		size(s) = A1 B1 ...
 K*1.
 1 + A2 B2 ...
 K*2.
 1 + ... + A1 B1 ...
 K*n* .
 1
 		        =      C1          +       C2         + ... +      Cn*                   --(31)

-... which is a "sum or parts" equation.
-So we have (for the most part) achieved what we set out to - define code size as a sum of sizes of the atomic operations that make it up.
+... which is a "sum of parts" equation.
+So we have (for the most part) achieved what we set out to - define code size as a sum of sizes of the atomic operations that are used to build it.

 More importantly, we have also established that: